-For advanced use cases, dct-toolkit also provides an option to specify a jsonpath expression to extract required objects from the JSON response.
-This can be requested with the following command:
+For advanced use cases, dct-toolkit also provides an option to specify a jsonpath47 expression to extract required objects from the JSON response.
+This can be requested with:

-'''

 --jsonpath/-jp

 '''

-dct-toolkit get\registered\engines --jsonpath=<json path expression starting with \$>
+dct-toolkit get_registered_engines --jsonpath=<json path expression starting with $>

+'''

 Note, these options are available for all of the commands available in dct-toolkit.